 All insurance companies that offer motor insurance have to be a member of the MIB, and each year have to pay them a levy based on the turnover of motor insurance they have sold.
 The MIB then use this money to pay out compensation claims.

-The insurance companies also have to provide details of every vehicle they insure, which the MIB keep in a central database.
+The insurance companies also have to provide details of every vehicle they insure, which the MIB keeps in a central database.
 This information can be very useful in some circumstances, such as a hit-and-run accidents.

 What if you sustain injuries in a road vehicle accident in Barnsley with a police car or ambulance?